rwynn/gtm/README.md

 	})
 	// more options are available for tuning ctx := gtm.Start(session, &gtm.Options{
 		NamespaceFilter      nil,           // op filter function that has access to type/ns ONLY Filter               nil,           // op filter function that has access to type/ns/data
-		After:               nil,     	    // if nil defaults to LastOpTimestamp
+		After:               nil,     	    // if nil defaults to gtm.LastOpTimestamp; not yet supported for ChangeStreamNS
 		OpLogDisabled:       false,         // true to disable tailing the MongoDB oplog
 		OpLogDatabaseName:   nil,     	    // defaults to "local"
-		OpLogCollectionName: nil,     	    // defaults to a collection prefixed "oplog."
+		OpLogCollectionName: nil,     	    // defaults to "oplog.rs"
 		ChannelSize:         0,       	    // defaults to 20
 		BufferSize:          25,            // defaults to 50. used to batch fetch documents on bursts of activity
 		BufferDuration:      0,             // defaults to 750 ms. after this timeout the batch is force fetched